pivotal-cf/docs-gitlab/dependencies.html.md

 We have tested using the [Redis for PCF](https://network.pivotal.io/products/p-redis) tile as well as the hosted [Redis Labs](https://console.run.pivotal.io/marketplace/rediscloud) offering on http://run.pivotal.io.

-However any Redis database should work.
+However, any Redis database should work.

-The required fields to be populated are:
+The required fields to be populated are the following:

 * Redis Hostname - this can be a URL or IP address
 * Redis port - defaults to 6379
 * Redis password